ElucidataInc/polly-notebook-templates/README.md

-# polly-notebook-templates
+# Pollyglot
-This repo will contain the templates which will help in creating notebooks for users
+This is a jupyter notebook in which you will have access to R, python3 and bash.
+In each cell according to the language of choice which can be selected from the side of a cell user can run the above language of choice